seanox/aspect-js/manual/en/mvc.md

 permission concepts and acceptors.
 With both things the face flow can be controlled and influenced.
 This way, the access to paths can be stopped and/or redirected/forwarded  with own logic.

+## Object-/Model-Binding

+The Object-/Model-Binding part also belongs to the Model View Controller and  is taken over by the Composite API in this implementation.
+SiteMap is an extension and is based on the Composite API.
+For a better understanding, the functionality is described here in the Model View Controler.